Last Updated on June 21, 2023 by Ellen

 Some women delay reconstruction until after their treatment is over, but this was not appealing to me.
 I wanted to heal for good and move on.
 My goal was to resume my life as soon as possible.

-I love that I am done with major surgery, without worry of additional cosmetic surgery.
+I am done with major surgery, without any worry of possible additional cosmetic surgery — and I love that.

 2. Fake breasts would not look or feel real.

 Mastectomy scars are always there.
-Nerves are cut away during breast removal, and so reconstructions have no feeling around implants and replants.
+Nerves are cut away during breast removal.
+Reconstructions have no feeling around implants and replants.

 Women with reconstructed breasts say it’s odd not to feel such a large part of their bodies.
 Women who are living flat have also lost sensation, but there is a decent chance some feeling eventually will return.